-Vermeulen among 10 players set to leave Ulster
+Departing Vermeulen to start against Connacht

-Duane Vermeulen: Springbok World Cup winner among 10 players leaving Ulster
+Duane Vermeulen: Departing Springbok World Cup winner starts for Ulster in quarter-final

 Last updated on .From the section Irish Rugby